a45hif/developer-docs/docs/glossary.md

 ### Validator-Miner Bonds

-A mechanism in the Bittensor network that represents the investment relationship between validators and miners, used to calculate validator emissions and incentivize consistent, honest evaluation of miner performance.

-**Core Concept:**
 Bonds represent the "investment" a validator has made in evaluating a specific miner.
-This bonding mechanism is integral to the network's market-based approach to measuring and rewarding machine intelligence through the Yuma Consensus algorithm.
+This bonding mechanism is integral to the Yuma Consensus' design intent of incentivizing high-quality performance by miners, and honest evaluation by validators.

 **Bond Formation Process:**